 Most importantly, to get the full bowl game experience, have fun and enjoy the day!
 Have a blast!
 Let your school spirit shine through and cheer until you lose your voice.
 You will not regret the memories you make.

 Bowl games are such a fun reason to travel.
 They give you a chance to take a mini-vacation, hang out with old friends, and act like you are in college again.
-Hopefully, the above tips will improve your next bowl game experience.
-For more tips, see how to improve your college football experience, tips for tailgating with toddlers, and packing tips for tailgating success.
-Happy travels!
+I have no doubts that these tips will improve your next bowl game experience.